Female Maltipoo Puppy- NOT AVAILABLE

 Vaccination date: October 13, 2020

 Character is affected one part by inheritance and the other one by the environment, so it can be changeable.
 Besides, a Maltipoo’s personality depends on many things, including the temperaments of his parents, especially the mother, who is more likely to influence a puppy’s behavior.
 The amount of socialization he receives and the particular genes he inherits.
 Both Poodles and Malteses tend to be friendly and outgoing and generally should not be shy.
 A Maltipoo should be cuddly, gentle, and loving.

 The Basics of Maltipoo Grooming

-The Maltipoo’s grooming needs will vary depending on his coat, but all Maltipoos need regular, even daily, brushing.
+The Maltipoo’s grooming needs will vary depending on his coat, but all Maltipoos need regular (even daily) brushing.
 Those with the curlier Poodle coat require professional grooming every four to six weeks.
 Some owners learn to use the clippers and do the job themselves, but most rely on the pros.

-Careful breeders screen their breeding dogs for genetic disease and breed only the healthiest and best-looking specimens, but sometimes Mother Nature has other ideas and a puppy develops one of these diseases despite good breeding practices.
-Advances in veterinary medicine mean that in most cases the dogs can still live good lives.
+Careful breeders select their breeding dogs for genetic disease and breed only the healthiest and best-looking specimens.
+Nonetheless, sometimes Mother Nature has other ideas, and a puppy develops one of these diseases despite good breeding practices.
+Advances in veterinary medicine mean that dogs can still live good lives.
 If you’re getting a puppy, ask the breeder about the ages of the dogs in her lines and what they died of.

-Remember that after you’ve taken a new puppy into your home, you have the power to protect him from one of the more common health problems: obesity.
+Remember that after you have taken a new puppy into your home, you have the power to protect him from one of the more common health problems: obesity.
 Keeping a Maltipoo at an appropriate weight is one of the easiest ways to extend his life.
 Make the most of diet and exercise to help ensure a healthier dog for life.